serge-sans-paille/pythran-stories/content/2017-06-30-engineering.rst

 Over the last six months, I've been working on improving Pythran for the `OpenDreamKit <http://opendreamkit.org>`__ project.
-The inital goal was to add some basic support for classes, but as it quickly turns out, that would break a central assumption of Pythran « everything can be modeld in a procedural way », and breaking this assumptions implies a lot of code changes.
+The inital goal was to add some basic support for classes, but as it quickly turns out, that would break a central assumption of Pythran « everything can be modeled in a procedural way », and breaking this assumptions implies a lot of code changes.
 Instead of turning Pythran into an Idol with Feet of Clay, I began to cleanup the codebase, making it slimmer, faster, and still generating efficient code.
 This brings me to this